langroid/langroid/README.md

 # use poetry to install dependencies (these go into .venv dir)
 poetry install

+# To be able to run `dockerchat` you need some extras:
+poetry install -E docker
 ```
 To add packages, use `poetry add <package-name>`.
 This will automatically
 find the latest compatible version of the package and add it to `pyproject.